Neela Parbat

 Neela Parbat is a 1969 Pakistani Urdu film produced and co-directed by Ahmad Bashir as his only film.
 The story of the film was written by renowned Urdu author Mumtaz Mufti, who was inspired by Freud's theory.
-The lead cast included Mohammad Ali, Talish, Husna, Sofia Bano, Komal and Panna.
+The lead cast included Mohammad Ali, Talish, Husna, Sofia Bano, Komal and Zareen Panna.

-Neela Parbat is the first non-horror film of the Pakistani cinema which was given an Adult certificate, and also among the pioneer films that were inspired by the Italian Neorealism.
+Neela Parbat is the first non-horror film of the Pakistani cinema which was given an Adult certificate, and also among the pioneer films that were inspired by Italian neorealism.
 The film had music composed by Piarang Qadir and Akhtar Hussain and features classical numbers by several singers.
 Famous Urdu poets Hafeez Jalandhari and Ibn-e-Insha were among the lyricists.
 The film became a box office disaster due to its mature theme and distinctive style of body language.

 Plot

 On his deathbed, Painda Khan's friend takes a promise from him to take care of his daughter Laila 'Laali' for his whole life.
 After his death, Painda Khan adopts Laali and she starts living in his house.
 Painda Khan's son Bakhtiar 'Bakhtoo' and Laali soon develop a strong mutual bond.
 Painda Khan too loves Laali and treats her passionately.
 He later discovers that he has fallen for her when he finds it unbearable for anyone to be around her, even his own son.
 Due to his frankness with Laali (who has feelings for him), he wants to marry Bakhtoo with his brother's daughter, who Bakhtoo already has some intimate relations with.
 This conflict between the father and son and the love of a father for his adopted daughter cause the destruction of relations thereafter.